UPPAbaby Vista V2 Detailed Stroller Review

 The Vista V2 comes with a bassinet, but you’ll need to purchase a lot of additional products to convert the Vista to a double stroller.
 And the rumble seat is a bit small compared to similar products.
 For example, the additional seat for the Baby Jogger City Select LUX has a weight limit of 45 pounds, a full 10 pounds more than the Vista rumble seat.

-Also, if this will be your primary, daily use stroller, you'll probably want some extra comfort accessories, like a cupholder, organizer and snack tray.
-Those accessories tend to be pricey, which is one reason the Vista lost half a star in the value rating.
+Also, if this will be your primary, daily use stroller, you’ll probably want some extra comfort accessories, like a cupholder, organizer and snack tray.
+Those accessories tend to be pricey.

 The Vista does come with a two year warranty which is twice as long as industry standard.
 You get an additional third year simply by registering your stroller with UPPAbaby.